zabbix/zabbix/src/go/plugins/oracle/README.md

 **Plugins.Oracle.CustomQueriesPath** — Full pathname of a directory containing *.sql* files with custom queries.
 *Default value:* — (the feature is disabled by default)

-**Plugins.Oracle.KeepAlive** — Sets a time for waiting before unused connections will be closed.
+**Plugins.Oracle.KeepAlive** — The amount of time a connection can remain idle before it is closed.
 *Default value:* 300 sec.
 *Limits:* 60-900